Lurgic-error/vandu-urls/README.md

 ## Installing the project

-First clone the project then navigate into the project directory and run the following commmands.
+First clone the project then navigate into the project directory and run the following commands.

 ### Install Packages
 `